readthedocs/ethicalads.io/content/posts/psf-ethicalads-partnership.md

 authors: Eric Holscher
 image: /theme/img/python-code.jpg

-We're excited to announce a partnership with the [Python Software Foundation](https://www.pythoneorg/psf/).
+We're excited to announce a partnership with the [Python Software Foundation](https://www.python.org/psf/).
-EthicalAds is now powering their sponsor promotion across their ecosystem of web properties, helping them deliver value to their sponsors.
+The PSF is using EthicalAds to power their sponsor promotion across their ecosystem of web properties: helping them deliver value to their sponsors.

 ## The problem

+Previously the PSF was just putting static images for their sponsors on their web pages.
+This was done manually,
+and required a deploy of their website in order to get changes.
+This required multiple members of the team to coordinate, and resulted in lag time for getting sponsors on the website.

 The PSF was looking for a way to promote their sponsors across a number of web properties, but have a single management and reporting mechanism.